 Improve gait and walking

-It is one of the most essential exercise to improve gait characteristics after an injury surgery your illness by walking in backward direction your gait may be reset and it improves your ability to work forward if you are suffering from balance and mobility problems your physical therapist will for sure include reverse walking in your rehabilitation program
+It is one of the most essential exercise to improve gait characteristics after an injury surgery your illness by walking in a backward direction your gait may be reset and it improves your ability to work forward if you are suffering from balance and mobility problems your physical therapist will for sure include reverse walking in your rehabilitation program